MKortmann/Crypto-Tracker/README.md

 [![Build Status](https://travis-ci.org/MKortmann/Crypto-Tracker.svg?branch=master)](https://travis-ci.org/MKortmann/Crypto-Tracker.svg?branch=master)

-This Crypto-Tracker App hat the main goal to track the development of different crypto-coins (at the moment about 200).
+This Crypto-Tracker App has the main goal to track the development of different crypto-coins (at the moment about 200).

 ## What to track